 In the end, I actually want to create a grouping of all of them to hang onto our fence outside by the stock tank pool.
 The basket plates that were hanging there in my reveal weren’t made for outdoor use.
 I need to make sure that I properly weatherproof the mandalas first so they can last outdoors.
 I don’t want to use polyurethane since it yellows in the sun.

-I will keep you updated what I come up with when the time comes.
+I will keep you updated on what I come up with when the time comes.